-Substitute House Bill No. 7245 seeks to enhance the automatic voter registration (AVR) process in Connecticut by establishing a deadline for implementation at the Department of Motor Vehicles (DMV) and other designated agencies.
-The bill mandates that the Commissioner of Motor Vehicles include a voter registration application with every application for a driver's license or identity card, with the application needing approval from the Secretary of the State and not requiring witnessing.
-It also introduces an electronic system for processing voter registration applications, which must be operational by March 31, 2027, or the DMV will face a penalty of $5,000 per day until compliance is achieved.
-The bill further streamlines the process by allowing change of address forms submitted to the DMV to serve as notifications for voter registration changes.
+Substitute House Bill No. 7245 seeks to enhance voter registration processes in Connecticut by establishing a deadline for the implementation of automatic voter registration (AVR) systems at the Department of Motor Vehicles (DMV) and other voter registration agencies.
+The bill mandates that the DMV Commissioner include a voter registration application with every driver's license and identity card application, and it introduces an electronic system for processing these applications.
+Key provisions include the requirement for the application to be approved by the Secretary of the State, the inclusion of eligibility information, and a statement regarding felony convictions.
+If the electronic system is not operational by March 31, 2027, the DMV will face a financial penalty of $5,000 for each day of delay.

 GAE Joint Favorable: 9-19i, 9-23n, 9-23o, 9-23p